meshcloud/meshcloud-docs/docs/administration.index.md

 title: Overview
 ---

-Meshcloud Partners and Administrators have the ability to manage multiple, child-customer accounts (managed customers) within the Meshcloud platform.
+Meshcloud Partners and Administrators have the ability to manage multiple child-customer accounts (managed customers) within the Meshcloud platform.
 Therefore, a Meshcloud Partner account has additional functionality to enable customer management.
 A Partner Account can only be activated by a Meshcloud Administrator.

 Different groups of people may need access to the different administration functionality provided for partners and admins.
-Therefore the following roles can currently be assigned to users of partner or admin accounts:
+Therefore the following roles are currently available to users of partner or admin accounts:

 - **Partner Admin**: Has full access to all administration functionality and can manage users of the partner account.
 - **Partner Employee**: Has full access to all administration functionality, but **cannot** manage users of the partner account.
 - **Platform Operator**: An operator of a cloud platform, that is managed by the Meshcloud platform.
 This group can do platform operation related tasks in the administration area.
-- **Controller**: A Controller has access to billing and usage information of customer projects.
 - **Ops Support**: Not all Ops operations must be executed by Platform Operators.
 E.g. setting quotas is a task that can also be done by a separate Ops Support team.
-- **Onboarding Support**: Having a support team in place, that can support users who want to sign up, may also need access to some administration functionality.
+- **Onboarding Support**: A support team in place that supports users who want to sign up may also need access to some administration functionality which is granted by this role.
+- **Controller**: A Controller has access to billing and usage information of customer projects.

 See the [Customer Account](meshcloud.customer.md#manage-groups-of-assigned-users) documentation for details about how you can manage the groups of your users.